 BJ Woodworth is the lead pastor of Open Door, a PC(USA) missional church community in Pittsburgh’s East End.
 He serves the church by providing missional leadership in worship, vision casting, strategy, organization, and teaching.
 He is a graduate of Westminster College and Pittsburgh Theological Seminary.
 He worked for the CCO doing campus ministry at Bellefield Presbyterian Church and the University of Pittsburgh from 1992-2003.
 BJ received a certificate in Spiritual Transformation from the Transforming Center in Wheaton, Ill.
 He is devoted to the monastic traditions and incorporates them into his spiritual practices, reading, and beer brewing.
 BJ has brought spiritual and organizational guidance and coaching to boards and organizations going through transition such as the Union Project, Garfield Community Farm, the New Church Development Commission of Pittsburgh Presbytery, and the Open Door itself.

-The list of required readings for this class will be posted in early 2020.
+Required readings for this class as of March 2020 are posted below.
+Additional readings will be added soon.
 Please do your best to read the required books before your arrival.
 If you wish to be in the Spiritual Formation Certificate Program, you should prepare a one-page reflection paper for each required book; these will be collected the first evening of class.
 If you do not plan to seek the certificate but are taking the class for personal enrichment, the reflection papers are not required, but we strongly encourage you to read the texts to get as much as possible from the class time.

 Registration Fee and Enrollment Limit

 The cost per person is $375, and the retreat will be limited to 15 participants.

 2.0 CEUs.
 Request a certificate by e-mailing the Office of Continuing Education.

 Directions to and details about lodging at Genessee Abbey can be found on the Abbey's website.